Economics is the science of production and trade under a division of labor (market) society.

 Consumption is the act of consuming or using (up) values.

-Wealth is a material good that has value to human life.
+Wealth is a material good or service that has value to human life (that has economic value.)

 In a division of labor society, individuals create values for future trade as opposed to self-consumption.

 Writes Adam Smith on the importance of specialization and the division of labor in his book The Wealth of Nations:

 “To take an example, … the trade of the pin-maker; a workman not educated to this business (which the division of labour has rendered a distinct trade), nor acquainted with the use of the machinery employed in it (to the invention of which the same division of labour has probably given occasion), could scarce, perhaps, with his utmost industry, make one pin in a day, and certainly could not make twenty.
 But in the way in which this business is now carried on, not only the whole work is a peculiar trade, but it is divided into a number of branches, of which the greater part are likewise peculiar trades.
 One man draws out the wire, another straights it, a third cuts it, a fourth points it, a fifth grinds it at the top for receiving the head; to make the head requires two or three distinct operations; to put it on, is a peculiar business, to whiten the pins is another; it is even a trade by itself to put them into the paper; and the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands, though in others the same man will sometimes perform two or three of them.”